freqtrade/freqtrade/docs/hyperopt.md

 ## Execute Hyperopt

 Once you have updated your hyperopt configuration you can run it.
-Because hyperopt tries a lot of combinations to find the best parameters it will take time you will have the result (more than 30 mins).
+Because hyperopt tries a lot of combinations to find the best parameters it will take time to get a good result.
+More time usually results in better results.

 We strongly recommend to use `screen` or `tmux` to prevent any connection loss.